ThePhD/sol2/docs/source/api/usertype.rst

 		+ If this is not sufficient, see next 2 entries on how to specifically block a constructor
 * ``{anything}, {some_factory_function}``
 	- Essentially binds whatever the function is to name ``{anything}``
-	- When used WITH the ``sol::no_constructor`` option above (e.g. ``"new", sol::no_constructor`` and after that having ``"create", &my_creation_func``), one can remove typical constructor avenues and then only provide specific factory functions.
+	- When used WITH the ``sol::no_constructor`` option below (e.g. ``"new", sol::no_constructor`` and after that having ``"create", &my_creation_func``), one can remove typical constructor avenues and then only provide specific factory functions.
 Note that this combination is similar to using the ``sol::factories`` method mentioned earlier in this list.
 To control the destructor as well, see further below
 * ``sol::call_constructor, {valid constructor / initializer / factory}``
 	- The purpose of this is to enable the syntax ``local v = my_class( 24 )`` and have that call a constructor; it has no other purpose
 	- This is compatible with luabind, kaguya and other Lua library syntaxes and looks similar to C++ syntax, but the general consensus in Programming with Lua and other places is to use a function named ``new``